xcafebabe/gobstoppers/alpine/README.md

 sudo docker pull kafebob/rpi-alpine-base
 ```

-or you could the image locally
+or you could use the image locally

 ```
 sudo docker build -t kafebob/rpi-alpine-base:latest base